11 More Machine Learning

 Partial GPT4 output from a prompt: Write a very brief short story about using models in data science.
 It should reflect the style of Donald Barthelme.

 One of the hottest areas of modeling development in recent times regards natural language processing, as evidenced by the runaway success of models like ChatGPT.
 Natural language processing (NLP) is a field of study that focuses on understanding human language, and along with computer vision, is a very visible subfield of artificial intelligence.
-NLP is used in a wide range of applications, including machine translation, speech recognition, text classification, and more.
+NLP is used in a wide range of applications, including language translation, speech recognition, text classification, and more.
 NLP is behind some of the most exciting modeling applications today, with tools that continue to amaze with their capabilities to generate summaries of articles, answering questions, write code, and even pass the bar exam with flying colors!

 11.5 Pretrained Models & Transfer Learning

 Pretrained models are those that have been trained on a large amount of data, and can be used for a wide range of tasks, even on data they were not trained on.
 They are widely employed in image and natural language processing.
 The basic idea is that if you can use a model that was trained on the entire internet of text, why start from scratch?
-Image processing models already understand things like edges and colors, so there is little need to reinvent the wheel when you know those features would be useful for your own task.
-These are viable in tasks where the inputs are similar to the data the model was trained on, as is the case with images and text.
+Computer vision models already understand things like edges and colors, so there is little need to reinvent the wheel when you know those features would be useful for your own task.
+These are viable in tasks where the inputs you are using are similar to the data the model was trained on, as is the case with images and text.

 11.5.1 Self-supervised learning

 This can be a useful approach when you don’t have labeled data, or just when you don’t have a lot of labeled data.
-Once trained, it can be used as other pre-trained models to predict other unlabeled data.
+Once trained, the model can be used as other pre-trained models to predict other unlabeled data.
 Self-supervised learning is often used in natural language processing, but can be applied to other types of data as well.

 11.6 Combining Models

-As an example, we added a transformer-based approach to process the reviews in the movie review data set used in other chapters.
-We kept to the same basic data setup, and we ended up with notably better performance than the other models demonstrated, pushing toward 90% accuracy on test, even without fiddling too much with many hyper parameters.
+As an example5, we added a transformer-based approach to process the text reviews in the movie review data set used in other chapters.
+We kept to the same basic data setup otherwise, and we ended up with notably better performance than the other models demonstrated, pushing toward 90% accuracy on test, even without fiddling too much with many hyper parameters.
 It’s a good example of a case where we have standard tabular data, but need to deal with additional data structure in a different way.
 By combining the approaches to obtain a final output for prediction, we obtained better results than we would with a single model.
 This won’t always be the case, but keep it in mind when you are dealing with different data sources or types.

 11.7 Artificial Intelligence